Serundeng | Roasted Coconut

 Then add the grated coconut.
 It’s quite a job to cover the coconut completely with the paste.
 At one point I do not believe it will ever work, but no worries it will work eventually.
 Keep moving and mixing your coconut throught he paste on low heat.
 Do not burn your coconut, that will be bitter in taste.
 The cumin (jinten) gives it that specific smell.
 Delicious!
 Now this paste can be fried.
 I turn the heat on medium and let the onions calmly changes color.

 If your serundeng almost has the desired color you can add the roasted peanuts.
 When the color of your dish is evenly light brown, move the serundeng immediately out of the pan and place it on a kitchen towel or a piece of parchment paper.

 It looks so beautiful with all the spices sticking out of it.
 I love the fact that you can leave the spices in the jar.
 The taste will be beter over time, Beb states.
 Let your serundeng cool en dry out completely before you fill up a jar.
-If I make serundeng in the evening I let it dry all night.
+I leave my freshly made serundeng on an oven plate for a few days to dry out.

 Great to have some home made serundeng on a shelf.
 Along with homemade sambal and your Indonesian dinner will be something special.

 This serundeng is much less sweet than the ones I buy in jars in the supermarket.
 The flavor of the herbs come through lovely.
 This will be a great gift too!